 - Reducing screening and diagnostic costs

-- Only a limited number of complex Chest images may require human radiological expertise
+- A limited number of complex Chest images may require human radiological expertise

 While developed for TB, this system will be enhanced in the future to spot other lung diseases.
 It is thus expected to contribute to a broad healthcare strengthening impact in areas where this is most needed.

-More than 30 countries already use CAD4TB in their TB programs.
-In below graph the role of CAD in these programs is illustrated .
-IRD in Pakistan - one of the early adopters of CAD4TB with Stop TB Partnership/TB REACH support - is now planning to screen up to 5 million people using CAD4TB as a rapid triage also in support of the Zero TB initiative.
+More than 30 countries use CAD4TB in their TB programs.
+In the graph below the role of CAD in these programs is illustrated .
+IRD in Pakistan - one of the early adopters of CAD4TB with Stop TB Partnership/TB REACH support - is now planning to screen up to 5 million people using CAD4TB as a rapid triage in support of the Zero TB initiative.

 Namibia, Philippines, Southern Africa, UK and Tanzania